pantheon-systems/documentation/source/content/guides/object-cache-pro/02-installing-configuring.md

 - When installed as a `mu-plugin` on a WordPress Multisite, Object Cache Pro handles each subsite separately.
 The dashboard widget applies to the current site and none of the other sites on the network.
 - Flushing the network cache from the network admin will flush all caches across the network.
 - Subsites do not get their own configuration or graphs.
-- If installed as a normal plugin on a WordPress multisite, the Flush cache button in the subsite dashboard widget flushes the cache of the entire network, not just the subsite cache.
+- If installed as a normal plugin on a WordPress Multisite, the Flush cache button in the subsite dashboard widget flushes the cache of the entire network, not just the subsite cache.
 - You must manually click the **Enable Cache** button in the Network Admin Object Cache Pro settings page while in SFTP mode to enable Object Cache Pro.
 Alternatively, you can use the Terminus commands above and commit the `object-cache.php` drop-in to your repository.
 - As noted in the [Caveats](https://wordpress.org/documentation/article/must-use-plugins/#caveats) section of the Must Use Plugins documentation in the Developer Hub, `mu-plugin`s do not receive plugin update notifications.
 Updates must be handled manually.